 Please note that the entrance is on Broadhall Way.
 A one-way system for traffic operates in the school grounds and the exit takes traffic out into Valley Way.
 Please do not come in the gate at Valley Way.
 Parents/Carers should not drive and park in the school grounds at the start of the day or at the end of the day to drop off or collect their child, for health and safety reasons.
 They can however join the queue of taxis and minibuses to drop off and collect in this way by prior arrangement.

 At morning break in dry weather pupils are expected to go outside to the playground to benefit from the fresh air.
 They may buy a snack from the tuck shop or bring something to eat or drink from home.
 All teaching areas have water dispensers available to pupils.

 Lunch is served in year groups during our family meal time where students have dedicated time where they can eat and chat together.
 Pupils may bring packed lunch or can have the healthily balanced school dinners which offer excellent value for money.
 The school office provides information about free school dinners.

 At the end of the day all pupils return to their form groups for 5 minutes to review the day and then come down to the dining room with their tutors for taxi dismissal.

 What do I need to bring to school?

-Pupils will be given a pupil planner which should be taken to all lessons, together with a pen and a pencil.
-Other writing equipment and pens are not essential and will be supplied in the classes if needed.
+All stationary equipment such as pen, pencils, rulers etc will be supplied in the classes if needed.
 You should make a note of the days when PE kit is required.
 This may be kept in the lockers – but please arrange to have it washed regularly.